carlos-montiers/consolesoft-mirror/bhx/README.md

 ## Changelog:

 ```
+v6.0 :
+	+New update to work on Windows 10.
+	 (Thanks to Petr Lázňovský for report).

 v5.9 :
 	+Fixed bugs that cause rebuild failed on windows 10.
 	 (Thanks to Petr Lázňovský for report).